MicrosoftDocs/SupportArticles-docs/support/sql/connect/static-or-dynamic-port-config.md

 ms.prod: sql
 ---

-# How to check SQL Server dynamic versus static ports
+# How to check if SQL Server is listening on a dynamic port or static port

 This article discusses how to determine whether your Microsoft SQL Server named instance is listening on a dynamic port versus a static port.
 This information can be helpful when you troubleshoot different connection issues that are related to SQL Server.